Allendorf, Iowa

 Allendorf is an unincorporated community in Osceola County, Iowa, United States.

+Geography

-It is located on Highway 59, five miles east of Sibley, at 43.413270N, -95.64318W, adjacent to the Johnson Wilderness Area.
+It is located on Highway 59, five miles east of Sibley, adjacent to the Johnson Wilderness Area.

 History

 Allendorf was founded in 1895, possibly named after a town named Allendorf in Germany; the town was originally named Oliver.
+Allendorf was founded on the Rock Island Railroad line in sections 11 and 12 of East Holman Township.

-Allendorf's population was 13 in 1902, and 35 in 1925.
+Allendorf's population was 13 in 1900, and 35 in 1925.
+The population was 60 in 1940.